Office of Special Counsel for Immigration Related Unfair Employment Practices, Civil Rights Division, U.S. Department of Justice.

 - Temporary Residents;

 Citizens and all work authorized individuals are protected from discrimination on the basis of national origin.
-However, this prohibition applies only to employers with four to fourteen employees.
-National origin discrimination complaints against employers with fifteen or more employees remain under the jurisdiction of the Equal Employment Opportunity Commission pursuant to Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e, et seq.
+However, under INA this prohibition applies only to employers with four to fourteen employees.
+National original discrimination complaints against employers with fifteen or more employees are under the jurisdiction of the Equal Employment Opportunity Commission pursuant to Title VII of the Civil Rights Act of 1964, U.S.C.
+2000e, et seq.

 OSC is responsible for receiving and investigating discrimination charges and, when appropriate, filing complaints with specially designated administrative law judges.
 OSC also initiates independent investigations of possible immigration related job discrimination.